 ShipBob’s technology is already integrated with top ecommerce platforms, such as Shopify, BigCommerce, and WooCommerce.
 By connecting their ecommerce store to ShipBob’s technology, merchants can automatically push customer orders to a ShipBob fulfillment center to be picked, packed, and shipped.

-Merchants can also distribute their inventory to multiple ShipBob fulfillment centers that are closest to their end customers to further compete on shipping speed and cost.
+Merchants can also distribute their inventory to multiple ShipBob fulfillment centers that are closest to their end customers to further compete by reducing shipping costs and speed.
 This lets merchants offer their customers affordable expedited services, such as the 2-Day Express Shipping Program for Shopify merchants:

-Expedited shipping is the new normal.
-To help you learn even more about offering faster, more affordable delivery options to your customers, we created “The Guide to Offering Affordable 2-Day Shipping.”
+Fast shipping is the new normal.
+To help you learn even more about offering faster, more affordable delivery options to your customers, we created a guide on how to distribute your inventory.

 Download the guide for free and dive deep into: